digital-bauhaus/python-project-template/README.md

 standards][pep518].

 This is a template for a Python project following all the current best practices.
+Since there is not just one way to do those things in Python, this is also kind of opinionated but I tried to explain my reasons and alternatives, so read the whole README.
-Python versions >3.6 are supported.
+Only Python versions >3.6 are supported.

 ## Developing